ionic-team/stencil-site/versioned_docs/version-v3.0/testing/e2e-testing.md

 };
 ```

-Check [this part of the doc](./config#testing) to learn more about the possibilities on this matter.
+Check [the testing config docs](./config.md) to learn more about the possibilities on this matter.